The Power of Positive Thinking: Popular culture

-Former U.S. president Donald Trump has called Peale "his pastor" and "one of the greatest speakers" he had ever seen.
+U.S. president Donald Trump has called Peale "his pastor" and "one of the greatest speakers" he had ever seen.
 According to Donald's niece and author Mary L. Trump, Donald Trump's father, Fred, became interested in Peale's message in the 1950s.
 Fred and his wife, Mary Anne MacLeod Trump, traveled to the Marble Collegiate Church in Manhattan with their children to hear Peale's sermons.
 Donald Trump grew up hearing Peale's teachings from his parents, and Peale officiated his first wedding.
 Trump credits his survival in 1990 after being almost a billion dollars in debt to Peale's positive thinking teachings.

-The book is referenced in the 2020 DC Comics Wonder Woman sequel film, Wonder Woman 1984, the villain of which is a self-help-touting entrepreneur.
+The book is referenced in the 2020 DC Comics film Wonder Woman 1984, the villain of which is a self-help-touting entrepreneur.

-A Texas woman named Helen Hadsell read the book in 1959 and credited the book with much of her success in winning contests.
+Texan Helen Hadsell read the book in 1959 and credited the book with much of her success in winning contests.
 After reading the book she began entering and winning contests.
 She has stated from that point on she won every contest she ever entered.